ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Loading Initial Data in LaunchedEffect vs. ViewModel - <a href="https://medium.com/@skydoves/loading-initial-data-in-launchedeffect-vs-viewmodel-f1747c20ce62" target="_blank" rel="noopener noreferrer">link</a></h3>
+My experience at Google I/O Connect Berlin - <a href="https://medium.com/@oumaima-ma12/my-experience-at-google-i-o-connect-berlin-bf69a6b74269" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaewoong Eum`**
+✍️ **posted by `Oumaima Makhlouk`**

-<blockquote>When initializing or fetching data upon entering a screen, it’s crucial to select the right trigger point for loading the initial data…</blockquote>
+<blockquote>This year, I had the privilege of attending the Google I/O Connect in Berlin, where I got a firsthand look at the latest innovations in…</blockquote>

 <h3>2.
 Composable-scoped ViewModel: An interesting experiment - <a href="https://medium.com/proandroiddev/composable-scoped-viewmodel-an-interesting-experiment-b982b86d84cd" target="_blank" rel="noopener noreferrer">link</a></h3>